Obscuretone/obscuretone.github.io/public/posts/en/simple_pam.md

 ## Why Uptime?

-Uptime is not identity.
-It does not prove who a user is.
+Uptime proves neither identity nor physical presence.
+At most, recent uptime can suggest physical access: if a system requires a reboot before accepting a login path, the user may have had the ability to power-cycle the device or be near someone who did.

-What it can sometimes suggest is physical access.
-If a system requires recent reboot before accepting a login path, the user likely had the ability to power-cycle the device or be near someone who did.
+That inference depends entirely on the threat model.
+A remote administrator, watchdog, scheduled restart, power interruption, or attacker with another control path may also produce recent uptime.
+The signal can support a narrow local policy; it cannot establish identity or physical presence by itself.

 That can be useful only in specific contexts, such as: